LapitskiyKirill/todolist/README.md

 # todolist

-Web and desctop application for managing everyday work.
+Web and desktop application for managing everyday work.

 Contains web client and backend part.